SylvieWillow/TalesOfTheStars/content/Places/Saltmarsh/Saltmarsh.md

 Town located on the [[Sword Coast]].
-Mostly a fishing village, though has a dwarven mining operation, and some nobles from [[Feoland]].
+Mostly a fishing village, though has a dwarven mining operation, and some nobles from [[Keoland]].
 Largely untrusting of magic. [[Caladek]] is the only magic user in town that is relatively well known (besides us).
 Has had issues with pirates recently , attacking their fishing -- the main export of the town.

 Pirates have largely been working with the [[Sea Princes]].
 They may have returned..